simzero/cudaParticlesFoam/.github/README.md

 ## Running with Docker

 You need to first configure your machine for using GPUs within Docker containers.
-Follow X for instructions.
+Follow this [link](https://docs.nvidia.com/ai-enterprise/deployment-guide/dg-docker.html) for instructions.

 Once you can run Docker containers with GPUs run: